If you want to start a blog, WordPress with Bluehost is your best bet. And right now, you can host your WordPress site with Bluehost for just $2.95.

-We recommend opting for WordPress as your blogging platform, with Hostinger as your web host.
-You can start a WordPress account for free then secure hosting for cheap, or get them both in one optimized package from Hostinger without spending a dime extra.
+We recommend opting for WordPress as your blogging platform, with Bluehost as your web host.
+You can start a WordPress account for free then secure hosting for cheap, or get them both in one optimized package from Bluehost without spending a dime extra.
 Whichever way you choose, take care of that initial account creation first and you’ll be ready to dive right into our step-by-step process.

 Step 1: Choose Your Niche

 Before anything, you need to decide what fitness niche you want to target.
 It’s not smart to just start blogging generally about fitness and health without determining an angle you want to stick to when writing your posts.

 If you’re someone who works in the health and fitness industry, you may already have an idea of what you want to cover.
 But if you’re just getting started on your fitness blogging journey, you’ll need to do some research into the topics within the health and fitness space that interest you most (and will resonate with an audience).